apimatic/apimatic-cli/README.md

-  --api-group=api-group    API group ID to create a new version for --auth-key=auth-key      override current authentication state with an authentication key --file=file              Path to the API specification file to import --fork                   create a new version of currently imported API --replace                replace the currently imported API with the new one
+  --api-group=api-group    API group ID to create a new version for --auth-key=auth-key      override current authentication state with an authentication key --file=file              Path to the API specification file to import --replace                replace the currently imported API with the new one

   --url=url                URL to the specification file to import.
 Can be used in place of the --file option if the API